archcoding-books/papers/storage/haystack/haystack.md

 ## 1 Introduction

 Sharing photos is one of Facebook’s most popular features.
-To date, users have uploaded over 65 billion pho- tos making Facebook the biggest photo sharing website in the world.
+To date, users have uploaded over 65 billion photos making Facebook the biggest photo sharing website in the world.
 For each uploaded photo, Facebook generates and stores four images of different sizes, which translates to over 260 billion images and more than 20 petabytes of data.
 Users upload one billion new photos